EugeneGohh/url-shortener/README.md

 ### Scaffolding Tools

-The project does not use any scaffolding tools.
-However, it does use Next.js, which provides a framework for building React-based web applications.
+This project uses Next.js, which provides a framework for building React-based web applications.
 The `create-next-app` command can be used to create a new Next.js project with a basic file structure and configuration.

 ## Deployed Application URL